helderpinto/AzureOptimizationEngine/README.md

 * **Why is AOE recommending to delete a long-deallocated VM that was deallocated just a few days before?** The _LongDeallocatedVms_ recommendation depends on accurate Azure consumption exports.
 If you just deployed AOE, it hasn't collected consumption long enough to provide accurate recommendations.
 Let AOE run at least for 30 days to get accurate recommendations.

+* **Why is AOE recommending to delete a long-deallocated VM that was already deleted?** Due to the fact that Azure consumption exports are collected with a (default) offset of 7 days, the _LongDeallocatedVms_ recommendation might recommend for deletion a long-deallocated VM that was meanwhile deleted.
+That false positive should normally disappear in the next iteration.